-Greetings, I’m Craig Smyser with RE/MAX Capital City.
-I’m at Peter Pan Mini Golf in south Austin for this episode of Discover Austin.
+Greetings, I’m Craig Smyser.
+I’m at Peter Pan Mini Golf for this episode of Discover Austin.

 Known for its laid back style and quirky sculptures, Peter Pan Mini Golf is by far the most well-known mini golf course in Central Texas.
 It’s located on Barton Springs Road just east of Lamar and opened in 1948 under the name of Varsity Links.
 The name was changed to Peter Pan Mini Golf in the early 1960s, and by the late 60s, owner Glenn Dismukes started creating sculptures for the courses.
 The Peter Pan sculpture debuted in 1970.
 The last sculpture that Glenn worked on was the dinosaur which was completed around 1984 or 85 and stands in at over 20 feet tall.